gaMingLT/2526-vub-s1-typst-env/30_BDP/assignment/main.typ

 == Loader

 The loader or `TrafficLoader.scala` file is responsible for loading the correct data set files.
 For this 3 different methods are created for each type of file: `loadVolume`, `loadSpeed` and `loadFeatures`.
-Loading the correct file is done based on the `dataset` value which is a enum, as shown in listing
+Loading the correct file is done based on the `dataset` value which is an enum, as shown in listing

 #figure(
   zebraw(